 So, if your organization is investing significant time in creating performance reports that aren’t being read or acted upon by your department, then it’s time to put that right.
 To help, in this article I provide five IT service desk reporting tips.
 And, in my next article for ITSM.tools, I’ll then provide details on five key IT service desk metrics to consider.

 Measure and report upon only what you need

-With the capabilities of modern ITSM tools, it can be tempting to run reports on absolutely everything.
+With the capabilities of modern ITSM tools, with service desk reporting it can be tempting to run reports on absolutely everything.
 After all, the more data you have, the more you’ll know about what’s happening, right?
 Well, not exactly.
 Because, when your organization is measuring and reporting on too much, the useful data and information get lost in all the “noise.”Remember: when your organization is measuring and reporting on too much, the useful data and information get lost in all the “noise.” #servicedesk Click To Tweet

 To prevent this from happening, you start by understanding what your IT department’s – and even business – goals are.
 This is what is ultimately important.
 Then look at which data will help you to meet these goals and which data will simply distract you from this.

 Every month, you probably need to show your IT service desk reports to senior leaders, and you want them to understand what has happened and needs to happen to improve IT support performance and the associated business outcomes.

 But are you showing them the service desk reporting you think is important rather than what they think is important?
 Because people tend to just want to see what they care about, and then to be able to easily understand what it means.
 Such that your report recipients are likely to pay little attention to what you’re delivering to them report-wise.